 Ageism in Tech: half of tech professionals fear it will damage career prospects

-With an ageing workforce in general it seems fair to point out that the tech industry is showing a preference for workers in their mid twenties and thirties, and therefore leaving those outside these narrow parameters exposed to age-related bias.
+With the average age of the UK population exceeding 40 for the first time in 2014 , so the country’s workforce is ageing too.
+Yet, the tech industry shows a preference for workers in their mid twenties and thirties, leaving those outside these narrow parameters exposed to age-related bias.

 By the time they hit 45, almost half of tech professionals (46 per cent) takes a negative view of their age when it comes to future career success.
 This is significantly more than those who report age to have no effect (32 per cent) or a positive effect (22 per cent) on their future chances.

 The younger generation is not immune from ageism either: 28 per cent of 18-24-year-old tech workers believe their age works against them.
 This is in sharp contrast with their 25-29 year old peers of which 9 per cent believe it will reduce their prospects of success; the vast majority (63 per cent) sees their age as a positive force.

 Matthew Smith, managing director - Regions, Harvey Nash Professional Recruitment, says: “Ageism is a hidden inclusion issue.
 It has the potential to affect all tech workers if employers fail to recognise and act on the problem.
 We live in uncertain times, but there are steps employees and employers alike can take to help build more resilient and inclusive workplaces and ensure everyone, regardless of their age, can enjoy fuller and longer working lives.
 It has to start with an open and honest conversation.”

 Despite the clear challenges facing younger and older workers, there are ways in which tech professionals can future-proof their careers.
 The survey found that 45+ year old professionals that worked for ‘very innovative’ organisations were less likely to feel their age has a negative effect: 55 per cent compared to 61 per cent of all respondents of that age group overall.